vwilson05/real-estate-management/docs/issues.md

    - Description: Can't resolve '../../../hooks/useProperties'
    - Resolution: Updated import path to '../../hooks/useProperties'
    - Status: Resolved

+3. **CSS Border Class Error**
+   - Description: The `border-border` class does not exist in Tailwind configuration
+   - Status: Resolved
+   - Priority: High
+   - Root Cause: Incorrect CSS class name in globals.css
+   - Resolution: Updated globals.css to use `border-[hsl(var(--border))]` instead of the non-existent `border-border` class

+4. **CSS Background Class Error**
+   - Description: The `bg-background` class does not exist in Tailwind configuration
+   - Status: Resolved
+   - Priority: High
+   - Root Cause: Incorrect CSS class name in globals.css
+   - Resolution: Updated globals.css to use `bg-[hsl(var(--background))]` instead of the non-existent `bg-background` class

+5. **React Query Client Error**
+   - Description: "No QueryClient set, use QueryClientProvider to set one" error when using React Query hooks
+   - Status: Resolved
+   - Priority: High
+   - Root Cause: Missing QueryClientProvider in the application
+   - Resolution: Added QueryClientProvider to the providers.tsx file

 ### Resolved Bugs
 1. **Initial Setup**